ilikebooks123/Simple-Banking-System/README.md

 Error Handling Type I: Unavailable Operation
 -
-When entering operations if chosen operation is not available user will be told to pick one of the four operations
+When entering operations if chosen operation is not available user will be told to pick one of the four operations.

 ```
 ------------------------------------